MustafaKrc/ITU-CRN-Picker/README.md

     - python-dotenv
     - requests
     - urrlib
-    > You can use this command to install them in cmd via pip:<br />`pip install requirements.txt`
+    > You can use this command to install them in cmd via pip:<br />`pip install -r requirements.txt`
     >> It is recommended to use virtual environment.

 - Clone this repository to your computer.